emaverick2001/PersonalPortfolio/src/content/blog/_glove80-review.md

 draft: true
 ---

-I've been using the Kinesis Advantage360 Pro for about a year and a half.
+This is a review of the Glove80 after having used the Kinesis Advantage360 for about a year and a half.

-It's a great keyboard, and helped me quite a bit while I was trying to fix issues in my arm and wrist.
-I am grateful for this, as my issues were getting to the point where I was wondering if my software career would be cut short in year one.
+The Advantage360 is a great keyboard, and helped me quite a bit while I was trying to fix issues in my arm and wrist.
+I am grateful for this, as my issues were getting to the point where I was wondering if my software career was going to be cut short in year one.
 This keyboard may have saved my career.

 However, as sentimental as this keyboard is to me, it's not without its flaws.
 Most reviews will point out that, while the 360 might be one of the comfortable